As you may know, I begin every day with a big breakfast smoothie and for a few weeks, I started to end my day with a healthy green smoothie.

 Let’s do it.

-First of all, you will need a mixer.
+First of all, you will need a blender.

-I use for all my smoothies this mixer from Phillips.
+I use for all my smoothies this Blender from Ninja.

-Be sure your mixer is big to fit all the food inside and powerful enough to make your smoothies creamy and not leave some pieces of dates or ginger inside.
+Be sure your blender is big to fit all the food inside and powerful enough to make your smoothies creamy and not leave some pieces of dates or ginger inside.